-This Hawaiian Pizza is the perfect combination of salty and sweet.
+This Hawaiian pizza is the perfect combination of salty and sweet.

 What movie pairs well with pizza and beer?